top of page

 • Mileage: 897

 Pro: The first UHA tail I've used.
-Completely altered my feelings around high span tails.
+It dramatically altered my feelings around high span tails.
 Amazing glide and speed range.

 Critique: While the UHA design turns far better than expected, this tail is too stable for my Silk 850 and smaller.